High: 75°F ~ Low: 62°F

 Blogger Bio - Bruce Morrison is an artist of the Tallgrass Prairie (Painter/Photographer/Print Maker).
 He and his wife Georgeann live on a small Tallgrass Prairie remnant where he works as a full-time artist throughout the year.
 Bruce takes his inspiration from the Tallgrass itself and the natural and cultural heritage of the tallgrass prairie region.
 Morrison graduated from the School of Art at the University of Iowa.
 His work can be found in public, corporate and private collections across the United States, Canada and overseas.
 Blog description - Bruce writes the blog for northwest Iowa's Artisans Road Trip and will share the daily process and ventures taken by area artists participating in each year's A.R.T. event.
 We'll look into the studio, the shows, the individual medium, and even the thought process of individual artists!

 2016 A.R.T.
-Artists at the 5th Annual Artist's Showcase in Orange City, IA!
+Artists Exhibit at the Witter Gallery in Storm Lake!